 Historical Walking Tour of Castlebar

-A Guided Historical Walking Tour of Castlebar, Castlebar Heritage Trail, will be held each Tuesday and Thursday during the months of July and August.
-The tours will commence each evening at 7pm from The Imperial Hotel, The Mall, Castlebar.
+A Guided Historical Walking Tour of Castlebar, Castlebar Heritage Trail, will be held each Saturday during the months of July and August.
+The tours will commence each evening at 11am from The Imperial Hotel, The Mall, Castlebar.
 Your guide will be Brian Hoban, Local Historian & Bord Failte Approved Tour Guide.